 - Skating on the Olympic Speed Skating Oval (winter)

 - Event and festival admission (see the full list of events here)

 Do We Recommend That Families Visit Lake Placid With Kids?

 With all of the Lake Placid attractions, it seems like the region was built for families.
-The activities are all very family-friendly and the small-town cottage vibe that surrounds the village seems to run a perfect pace for children.
-Whether you are looking for a place to relax, get active, or experience some true Adirondack adventures, a Lake Placid vacation should definitely be on your list.
+The activities are all very family-friendly, and the small-town cottage vibe surrounding the village seems to run a perfect pace for children.
+Whether you are looking for a place to relax, get active, or experience some real Adirondack adventures, a Lake Placid vacation should definitely be on your list.